How to Prevent Pregnancy After Unprotected Sex: What You Need to Know in the Philippines

 2. Copper Intrauterine Device (IUD)

-- A copper IUD (non-hormonal) can act as emergency contraception if inserted by a qualified provider within 5 days (120 hours) after unprotected intercourse.
+- A copper IUD (non-hormonal) can function as emergency contraception.
+It must be inserted by a qualified provider within 5 days (120 hours) after unprotected intercourse.
 (Planned Parenthood)

-- It is considered one of the most effective emergency methods (over 99% efficacy in some studies) and also serves as an ongoing birth control device if left in place.
+- It is considered one of the most effective emergency methods.
+Some studies show over 99% efficacy.
+It also serves as an ongoing birth control device if left in place.
 (Drugs.com)

-- However, not all health clinics in the Philippines offer copper IUD insertions on an emergency basis, and access may be limited in rural or underserved areas.
+- However, not all health clinics in the Philippines offer copper IUD insertions on an emergency basis.
+Access may be limited in rural or underserved areas.
 (PlanB Philippines)

 3. Yuzpe Regimen (Combined Oral Contraceptives as Backup)

-- In settings where dedicated emergency pills are unavailable, the Yuzpe regimen uses regular combined oral contraceptive pills (estrogen + progestin) taken in two doses (one immediately, the second 12 hours later).
+- If dedicated emergency pills are unavailable, you have another choice.
+Use regular oral contraceptive pills that contain estrogen + progestin.
+These are taken in two doses.
+One dose is taken instantly, and the second dose is taken 12 hours later.
 (Wikipedia)

-- This method is less effective and has more side effects (nausea, vomiting, irregular bleeding) compared to levonorgestrel-only pills or the copper IUD.
+- This method is less effective.
+It has more side effects as nausea, vomiting, and irregular bleeding.
+These side effects are more common compared to levonorgestrel-only pills or the copper IUD.
 (Wikipedia)

-- In the Philippines, some sources note that the Yuzpe method is one of the viable options, particularly in areas where “morning-after pills” are harder to access.
+- In the Philippines, some sources note that this method is one of the possible options.
+This is true in areas where “morning-after pills” are harder to access.
 (Hello Doctor)

 Here’s a practical step-by-step guide: